emdb-empiar/sfftk/docs/toolkit.rst

 -  Running unit tests

-More information on this can be found in the :doc:`guide to miscellaneous operations <misc>`__.
+More information on this can be found in the :doc:`guide to miscellaneous operations <misc>`.

 Developing with sfftk
 ---------------------

 sfftk has be developed to be modular with functionality decoupled between sub-packages.
 The main classes involved are found in the sfftk.schema package.
-Checkout the `full API <http://sfftk.readthedocs.io/en/latest/sfftk.html>`__.
-See the :doc:`guide to developing with sfftk <developing>`__ for a complete description.
+Here is the `full API <http://sfftk.readthedocs.io/en/latest/sfftk.html>`__.
+See the :doc:`guide to developing with sfftk <developing>` for a complete description.

 Extending sfftk
 ---------------

 sfftk has built with extensibility in mind.
 It is anticipated that most extension will take the form of supporting additional file formats.
-Please read the :doc:`guide to extending sfftk <extending>`__ to learn how to do this.
+Please read the :doc:`guide to extending sfftk <extending>` to learn how to do this.